heptarch/heptarch.github.io/projects.md

 There's overlap between these factors, but between them, I think we have a reasonable approximation of Bell's recipe for success.

+But there are some key questions that Kelly does not touch on in his operational overview:
+- What motivates researchers?
+- How is the coupling between communications systems and pure science achieved so that research is decoupled from profit?
+- How did managers intervene in or guide research?

 ### 2.4 <a href="#tbc">An experiment</a><a id="sec-2-4" name="sec-2-4"></a>